 - Long reads reading some other tables in your database

 In this case all ingredients for disaster are there: The long reads will make sure that VACUUM cannot do its job and remove dead rows in time, which in turn will lead to table bloat.
 Your tables will simply grow beyond proportion.
 Of course a larger table will make VACUUM take longer and longer and longer.
-At some point the situation is not under control anymore and your tables in your database will simply explode.
+At some point the situation is not under control anymore and the tables in your database will simply explode.
 We have recently seen cases, where a table containing only a couple of millions of rows has exploded to the staggering size of 4.5 TB.
 Needless to say that such an explosion does have a real impact on performance.
 Remember: Not even running more aggressive VACUUM on such a table will really fix the situation because VACUUM will simply mark space as reusable – in most cases space is not going to be returned to the filesystem.

 To avoid this this kind of disaster there are really just two options left: